samadh192/Lane-Detection-using-OpenCV/README.md

 -To create the above givem mask convert colour code to hsv and add appropriate hues for yellow and white.

--Now we use canny edge detectio to detect the lines and before that apply gaussian blur to smoothen out the lines so it becomes easy to detect.
+-Now we use canny edge detection to detect the lines and before that apply gaussian blur to smoothen out the lines so it becomes easy to detect.

 -Now use HoughLines function to detect lines and draw them.